 What are Asthma Flare Ups?

-Asthma flare ups can be a frightening experience for those who suffer from this chronic lung disease.
-It is estimated that over 300 million people worldwide suffer from asthma, with asthma attacks accounting for a significant portion of asthma emergency room visits and hospitalizations.
-According to the Centers for Disease Control and Prevention, approximately 50% of people with asthma experience at least one asthma attack per year.
+Asthma flare-ups frighten those with this chronic lung disease.
+Over 300 million people worldwide have asthma, contributing significantly to emergency room visits and hospitalizations for the condition.
+The Centers for Disease Control and Prevention report that around 50% of asthma patients experience at least one attack annually.

 How can Asthma Flares be Triggered?